askossivi/devops-code-challenge/README.md

     EXPOSE 3000
     CMD ["npm", "start"]

+Build and pushed the docker image tagged "devtraining/client-frontend:v1.0.0" into a public docker hub registry called devtraining

     docker build -t devtraining/client-frontend:v1.0.0 .
     docker push devtraining/client-frontend:v1.0.0

-# There are two folders (State-backen/ and Infrastructure/) that contain terraform syntax.
+ There are two folders (State-backen/ and Infrastructure/) that contain terraform syntax.

 # Creating the State Locking resources from the folder "State-backend/"
 This folder contains terraform syatax when run will create an s3 bucket, a DynamoDB table for state locking used later in the Infrastructure folder to maintain the terraform.tfstate file concistency, and a KMS alias used for the s3  bucket server side encryption_configuration.